 Considered by many to be the greatest goalkeeper of all time, Gigi Buffon is the pinnacle of career longevity in the very top of footballing pyramid.
 He seems to have found the fountain of youth because he is still playing today and is as good as any goalkeeper half his age.
 This career longevity has allowed him to break many records, including the most amount of clean sheets by a goalkeeper with over 500 number of clean sheets.

 It would take an entire article to recite all of Buffon’s individual achievements, suffice it to say that he has surpassed what was thought possible for a player to do.
 But before he became a legend he is today, he started his career at youth levels of Parma, which was then followed by his first professional appearance just before he turned 18.
 He won the Coppa Italia and UEFA Cup withParma

 , before joining Juventus in 2001 for €52 million, which was a then record transfer fee for a goalkeeper.

 Buffon played for Juve for 17 consecutive seasons before joiningPSG

 in 2018-19 season for a single year after which he rejoined Juventus.
-He has won 12 Serie A titles in 18 seasons at Juventus, 2 of which were revoked because of Calciopoli but even with 10 Serie A titles, there are no players who have won as many scudetto as him.
-He has also won 4 Coppa Italia titles with the Bianconeri and appeared in 3 Champions League finals, all of which he has lost.
+He won 12 Serie A titles with Juventus, 2 of which were revoked because of Calciopoli but even with 10 Serie A titles, there are no players who have won as many scudetto as him.
+He also won 4 Coppa Italia titles with the Bianconeri and appeared in 3 Champions League finals, all of which he lost.